 6. Get pipework right for power showers

 For a very large showerhead or a power shower, use a 50mm waste pipe rather than the standard 40mm size, to cope with the high flow rate.
+This should see off any previous issues with a slow draining shower.

 Read more on choosing a shower.